slawekradzyminski/awesome-testing.com/_posts/2023-05-04-bi-directional-contract-testing.md

   the system.
 Relying solely on them can be risky, as they do not answer whether the system as a whole is working correctly, which is crucial for making informed decisions about the software's readiness for production.

 {% include image.html url="/images/blog/Isolation.png" description="Isolated tests scope is very small making them very stable.
 Each service is tested independently using stubs.
-But how do we make sure these stubs are up-to-date?" %}
+But how do we make sure these stubs are up-to-date?" loading="lazy" %}

 ### Achieving Isolation with Docker Compose